sijyanggg/BMMB852-assignment/wk7/REWADME.md

 ERR1248107

 <img width="1151" height="761" alt="Screenshot 2025-10-12 at 23 40 55" src="https://github.com/user-attachments/assets/e178608e-60c4-44bc-ac7f-ca92d0b7623d" />

 ### Questions and Answers
 ## Briefly describe the differences between the alignment in both files.
 SRR1553500 (Illumina) has senven genome-wide coverage, tight piles and few indels.
 Those are typical short-read shotgun alignment.
 ERR1248107 (Nanopore) has spiky/tiling coverage with dropouts, chunkier reads, many small indels.
 Those are typical ONT amplicon data.
 ## Briefly compare the statistics for the two BAM files.
+SRR1553500, the Illumina paired-end, has ~20.9k reads with 20k primary.
+It has an excellent 98.6% mapping rate and ~98% properly paired with only 9 singletons and ~4% supplementary.
+Those are hallmarks of a clean PE library.
+ERR1248107, the ONT/MinION single-end, is smaller with ~4.4k reads and 4.3k primary.
+It has an 87.2% mapping rate , no pairing metrics by design, and ~2.3% supplementary.
+Overall, the Illumina BAM yields many more reads and higher mapping/pairing quality, while the ONT BAM shows the expected lower mapping rate for long reads but still reasonable alignment quality.

 Output for SRR1553500
 ```
 20861 + 0 in total (QC-passed reads + QC-failed reads)